 Our Leader Training Program

 Each year the club runs a leader training program, accepting applications in the fall for the year’s class.
-The application information is sent out over the club’s email list, so you’ll want to join if you’re interested in applying.
+The application information is sent out over the club’s mailing list, so you’ll want to join if you’re interested in applying.
 No outdoor experience is necessary, but it’s certainly a plus.
 We’re mostly looking for outdoors-loving, fun-loving people with a desire to lead, learn, and spend time outside.
-If you have any questions or concerns feel free to email the HOC’s vice president (email on the leaders page).
+If you have any questions or concerns please feel free to email our Vice President, Emily Schanzer.

 The training program consists of a few different elements:

 - First-Aid Training: We require that all leaders have current Wilderness First Aid (WFA) and CPR certifications.
-The club offers a 2-day WFA course through SOLO each semester.
-Both CPR and WFA are open to all community members, not just HOC leader trainees.
+The club offers a 2-day WFA course through SOLO each year for HOC leader trainees.

-- Outdoor Leadership and Skills Sessions: We run several evening skills sessions, on things such as stoves, map and compass, and club policies and procedures, as well as a half-day session on leadership skills and other miscellaneous outdoors skills.
-Things we’ll cover along the way include cool knots, Leave No Trace, group dynamics, emergency management, backcountry cooking, and lots more.
+- Outdoor Leadership and Skills Sessions: We run several evening skills sessions, on things such as stoves, map and compass, and club policies and procedures.
+Things we’ll cover along the way include cool knots, Leave No Trace, group dynamics, emergency management, backcountry cooking, and more.

 - Training Trips: We also run two weekend-long training trips, one in the fall and one in the winter, lead by some of the club’s senior leaders.
 The purpose of these trips is to practice the skills you’ve learned and get comfortable leading in the outdoors.
 They’re also super fun!